LiberTEM/LiberTEM/docs/source/reference/app/strain.rst

 Matching
 --------

+.. deprecated:: 0.14.0
+   The modules :code:`libertem.analysis.gridmatching` and :code:`libertem.analysis.fullmatch`
-These modules contain classes and helper functions that extract and manipulate lattices from correlation results.
+   that contain classes and helper functions tp extract and manipulate lattices from correlation results are moved to :mod:`libertem_blobfinder.common.gridmatching` and :mod:`libertem_blobfinder.common.fullmatch`, and will be removed in a later release.

-.. automodule:: libertem.analysis.gridmatching
-   :members:
-   :show-inheritance:

-.. automodule:: libertem.analysis.fullmatch
-   :members:
-   :show-inheritance: